ipsy-md/docs/docs/cluster/cecile/faq-cluster.md

     If you are outside the university network you can access Cecile only though [eduVPN](https://www.urz.ovgu.de/en/vpn-path-204,616.html).

+- **I mistyped my password a few times and I cannot login on Cecile any longer**

+    If you mistype your password 3 times in a row, you can retry to login after 10 minutes.

 ## Data

 - **I would like to put my data on Cecile, what should I do?**